 Institute of Zoology, Chinese academy of Sciences, Beijing, China

 LIFE & BRAIN Center

 Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil

 Terms of Reference:

-The Advisory Board works to promote best practice and high quality training opportunities in the use of pluripotent stem cell lines.
+The Steering Committee works to promote best practice and high quality training opportunities in the use of pluripotent stem cell lines.